Permafrost/TundraTN/SERVICES.md

   an output pipeline argument named `$status.done` or it changes the status itself, this takes precedence over any value specified here.
   Defaults to `DONE`.
+* `$status.done.force?` is an optional boolean which when `true` will set the user status to the `$status.done` value when processing has completed successfully regardless of whether `$service` has updated the user status in the interim or not.
+Defaults to `false`.
 * `$status.silence?` is an optional boolean which when `true` will cause this service not to change the status on the document.
   Defaults to `false`.